 So as long as you are continuing to go up, you can’t really go wrong.

 There are also some faded markers to follow on parts of the trail.
 However, if you are worried about getting lost, download the Barcelona region map on the Maps.Me app.

-You will pass it on your way up, but on your way back down, look out for where the trail splits leading to either Aeri de Montserrat or Monistrol de Montserrat starting points.
+You will pass it on your way up, but if you do choose to hike down, look out for where the trail splits leading to either the Aeri de Montserrat or Monistrol de Montserrat starting points.

 We thoroughly enjoyed our Montserrat Barcelona hike and think it is the best way of getting to Montserrat.
 But there are also many other Montserrat hiking trails on the mountain itself.